Single-Clone Multi-omics Sequencing for Cancer Diagnosis

 Cancer led to one in six deaths worldwide.
 By nature, cancer is characterized by abnormal and uncontrolled cellular growth caused primarily by genetic mutations.
 Despite the high cellular heterogeneity, only a small number of somatic mutations have been shown to be directly associated with tumorigenesis, hence driving cancer growth.

-Challenges in Cancer Diagnosis
+Hurdles in Cancer Diagnosis

-A second hurdle is to be able to associate mutations at the genetic level with the RNA expression level, which will improve the chance of pinpointing a specific mutation with the relevant activity.
+The first hurdle in cancer diagnosis is to identify rare populations that have the potential to develop drug resistance.
+A second hurdle is to associate mutations at the genetic level with the RNA expression level, which will improve the chances of pinpointing a specific mutation with the relevant activity.

 Importance of Multi-Omics Sequencing